ensingm2/SteamMonsterGameScript/README.md

 - **autoAbilityUser:** run "startAutoAbilityUser()" or "stopAutoAbilityUser()" in the console.
 - **autoItemUser:** run "startAutoItemUser()" or "stopAutoItemUser()" in the console.
 - **autoUpgradeManager:** run "startAutoUpgradeManager()" or "stopAutoUpgradeManager()" in the console.
+*There are buttons that get added to the bottom of the game page that toggle these functions for your convenience*

 ##Variables:
 Feel free to edit any variables to suit your needs